 incomplete random assignment, whether naturally occurring or generated

-"Use of randomly assigned intention to treat as an instrumental variable for treatment delivered eliminates this source of selection bias."
+"Instrumental variable methods allow us to capture the causal effect of treatment on the treated in spite of the nonrandom compliance decisions made by participants in experiments....Use of randomly assigned intent to treat as an instrumental variable for treatment delivered eliminates this source of selection bias."

 In Intent-to-Treat vs. Non-Intent-to-Treat Analyses under Treatment Non-Adherence in Mental Health Randomized Trials there is a nice discussion of ITT and IV methods with applications related to clinical research.
 Below is a nice treatment of IV in this context: